-David R. Slavitt and Palmer Bovie, Editors.
-Translations by Deborah H. Roberts, J. T. Barbarese, Katharine Washburn and David Curzon, Carolyn Kizer, and Greg Delanty
+Edited by David R. Slavitt and Palmer Bovie.
+Translations by Deborah H. Roberts, J. T. Barbarese, Katharine Washburn with David Curzon, Carolyn Kizer, and Greg Delanty

 "Here Euripides stands, in vigorous English versions that fully do him justice.
 The most modern of the Greek tragedians has found a compelling modern form."—Robert Fagles

 "A boon for classicists and general readers alike.
 For the reader who comes to tragedy for the first time, these translations are eminently 'accessible.' . . .
 For the classicist, these versions constitute an ambitious reinterpretation of traditional masterpieces."—Boston Book Review